 The history of music in Krems begins with the 38,000 year-old Fanny, named after the nineteenth century dancer, Fanny Eßler, who in an engraving, is shown dancing in a similar pose.
 Following a line of research proposed by Felitas Goodmann (1992), Fanny of Galgenberg may however, not actually be dancing but rather engaged in a shamanic rite which nevertheless still implies some form of precussion instrument with which to induce a trance state.
 Jumping some 20,000 years forward, a whistle found in the Gundenus Cave to the North of Krems, provides a ground tone of A7 minus ten cents which can be heard at: www.austria-forum/af.

-An excellent, musically accompagnied overview of music in Krems and Stein is given by an internet facility that can be ued as an audio guide.
-Developed by the Köchel Society (see below), the Köchel Promenade gives a tour of the places in Krems and Stein where there are musical associations.
+From the time of Mozart onwards, an internet and smart phone facility developed by the Köchel Society gives a musically accompagnied tour of the places in Krems and Stein where there are musical associations.
 This is to be found at: www.musikinkrems.at.
-Spoken in German by the music journalist and moderator, Albert Hosp, the tour begins in Stein outside the house where Eva Rosina Barbara Altmann, the grandmother of Wolfgang Amadeus Mozart (1756-1791) was born.
+Spoken in German by the music journalist and moderator, Albert Hosp, the tour begins in Stein at Steiner Landstrasse 74.
+Here Eva Rosina Barbara Altmann was born, who was the grandmother of Wolfgang Amadeus Mozart (1756-1791).

-Later, in 1762, at what is now the House of Regions in Stein, Mozart and his father and brother alighted from a barge and spent a night whilst en route to Vienna, where the precocious siblings were presented to Viennese society and performed to raptous applause.
+Later, in 1762, at what is now the House of Regions in Stein (Donaulände 56), Mozart and his father and brother alighted from a barge and spent a night in Stein en route to Vienna, where the precocious siblings were presented to Viennese society and performed to raptous applause.

 At the House of Regions there is a bookshop where CD’s of regional music are also stocked.
 Upstairs concerts and lectures are held.
 Here the focus is on Europe as a patchwork of regions.
 See www.volkskulturnoe.at.
-Next door to the house where Mozart’s grandmother lived, is the Großer Passauerhof in Stein where the nineteenth scholar, Ludwig von Köchel (1800-1877) was born, who compiled a chronological list of Mozart’s prodigious output that is still in use today.
+Next door to the house where Mozart’s was born, at Steiner Landstrasse 76 is the Großer Passauerhof which is the birthplace of the nineteenth scholar, Ludwig von Köchel (1800-1877), who compiled a chronological list of Mozart’s prodigious output that is still in use today.
 The Köchel Society was founded in 1995 in his honour and is devoted to promoting the appreciation of classical music in Krems.
 To this effect, concerts perormed by top quality musicians are regularly held and once a year, the Köchel Promenade is enacted live.
 See www.koechelgesellschaft.at.

-In the Göttweigerhofgasse there is the house where the Baroque composer, Johann Georg Zechner (1716-1778), lived.
+At Göttweigerhofgasse 7 there is the house where the Baroque composer, Johann Georg Zechner (1716-1778), lived.
 Not as well-known nowadays as he was during his lifetime, Zechner is one of the three most important composers of the so-called „Theresian Era“ and at the peak of his career and for some 150 years thereafter, was known throughout the Habsburg Monachy.